ISU-152: Heavy tank destroyer

 The ISU-152 could also operate as an effective heavy tank destroyer.
-Though it was not designed for the role, the vehicle inherited the nickname Zveroboy ("beast killer") from its predecessor, the SU-152, for its ability to reliably kill the best protected German fighting vehicles; the Panther tank, the Tiger I and Tiger II tanks, and even the rare Elefant and Jagdtiger tank destroyers.
-The sheer weight of the 152.4 mm shells resulted in an extremely low rate of fire, only two to three rounds per minute, and were not as accurate at long range as high-velocity tank and anti-tank guns.
+Though it was not designed for the role, the vehicle inherited the nickname Zveroboy ("beast killer") from its predecessor, the SU-152, for its ability to reliably kill the best protected German fighting vehicles: the Panther tank, the Tiger I and Tiger II tanks, and even the rare Elefant and Jagdtiger tank destroyers.
+The sheer weight of the 152.4 mm shells resulted in an extremely low rate of fire, only two to three rounds per minute, and less accuracy at long range than high-velocity tank and anti-tank guns.
 However, the massive blast effect from the heavy high-explosive warhead was capable of blowing the turret completely off a Tiger tank.
 A direct hit usually destroyed or damaged the target's tracks and suspension, immobilizing it.
 While the low-velocity 152mm high-explosive shell did not generally penetrate heavy armor, it frequently killed or severely wounded the crew through spalling (splintering) inside the hull as well as injuries caused by blast concussion.
 Due to the brittle nature of German tank steel during the latter stages of the war, it was common for impacted armor plates to shatter from the concussive blast, or for weld lines to break, allowing the entire armor piece to fall away.
 Surviving crew were often left with an immobilized vehicle which had to be hurriedly abandoned before being destroyed.